wiiNinja/NUS.downloader.command.line/Readme.md

     * Sample batch files - These are what I used to test in addition to the unit tests in the VS solution

 # Warnings:
-    * I've only tested this latest version on a Windows11 machine and my RaspberryPi4 running Linux
+    * I've only tested this latest version on a Windows11 machine and my RaspberryPi4 running Linux.

 # Disclaimer:
     * I'm not responsible for any bricks that may result from using this tool.